ange-mwang/CSC431SmartFoodStorage/README.md

 # CSC431SmartFoodStorage

   Smart Food Storage app designed for University of Miami CSC431 (Softwre Engineering) Spring 2022.
-This app is in its pre-alpha stgae.
+This app is in its pre-alpha stage.

   # What is *Smart Food Storage?*